gabe00122/personal-site/src/posts/memory.md

 <VideoPlayer
     url="/blog/memorycomm/scouts_fork.mp4"
     description="Demo 2: Cooperative Exploration"
-    alt="A video of a fast rabbit agent guides a slow turtle agent to a goal location, the map has hallways that are long and would be slow to explore for the turtle agent."
+    alt="A fast rabbit agent and a slow turtle agent navigate a map with long forked hallways.
+The rabbit explores ahead and positions itself so the turtle follows the correct corridor to the flag."
 />

 Similarly the rabbit and turtle haven't been trained on this map and the turtle is so slow exploring all of the corridors would be costly, the rabbit is able to point the turtle down the right hallway by staying in its field of view.